johnblat/gofig/README.md

 1. It should fail early.
 Misconfigurations should result in the program crashing before starting it's real work.

 ## Quick Usage Summary
-- `gofig.Init` is a function that initializes a `gofig` an array of `gofig.InitOpt`s passed in. `gofig.Init` will assign a unique `gofig.Id` to each `gofig.InitOpt` passed in.
+- `gofig.Init` is a function that initializes a `gofig` object from an array of `gofig.InitOpt`s passed in. `gofig.Init` will assign a unique `gofig.Id` to each `gofig.InitOpt` passed in.
 This `gofig.Id` will be used to retrieve the value of the configuration option.
     ```go
     func Init(opts ...InitOpt) (*Gofig, error)
     ```